ghostburns/ETS0309-15-3rd-yr/Python_str/README.md

 ## Overview

 Python provides built-in string methods for manipulating text including case conversion, substring search, and prefix/suffix verification.
 Common methods for changing text case include:
-- str.lower(): Converts all characters to lowercase.
+- `str.lower()`: Converts all characters to lowercase.
-- str.upper(): Converts all characters to uppercase.
+- `str.upper()`: Converts all characters to uppercase.
-- str.title(): Capitalizes the first letter of each word.
+- `str.title()`: Capitalizes the first letter of each word.
-- str.capitalize(): Capitalizes only the first character.
+- `str.capitalize()`: Capitalizes only the first character.
-- str.swapcase(): Swaps the case of all letters.
+- `str.swapcase()`: Swaps the case of all letters.
-- str.find(): Returns the index of the first occurrence of a substring.
+- `str.find()`: Returns the index of the first occurrence of a substring.
-- str.index(): Returns the index of the first occurrence; raises an error if not found.
+- `str.index()`: Returns the index of the first occurrence; raises an error if not found.
-- str.startswith(): Checks if the string begins with a specified prefix.
+- `str.startswith()`: Checks if the string begins with a specified prefix.
-- str.endswith(): Checks if the string ends with a specified suffix.
+- `str.endswith()`: Checks if the string ends with a specified suffix.
-- str.count(): Returns the count of non-overlapping occurrences of a substring.
+- `str.count()`: Returns the count of non-overlapping occurrences of a substring.
-- str.replace(): Returns a copy of the string with occurrences of a substring replaced.
+- `str.replace()`: Returns a copy of the string with occurrences of a substring replaced.
-- str.strip(): Returns a copy of the string with leading and trailing whitespace removed.
+- `str.strip()`: Returns a copy of the string with leading and trailing whitespace removed.
-- str.lstrip(): Returns a copy of the string with leading whitespace removed.
+- `str.lstrip()`: Returns a copy of the string with leading whitespace removed.
-- str.rstrip(): Returns a copy of the string with trailing whitespace removed.
+- `str.rstrip()`: Returns a copy of the string with trailing whitespace removed.
-- str.split(): Splits the string into a list of substrings.
+- `str.split()`: Splits the string into a list of substrings.
-- str.join(): Joins an iterable of strings using the string as a separator.
+- `str.join()`: Joins an iterable of strings using the string as a separator.
-- str.isalpha(): Returns True if all characters in the string are alphabetic.
+- `str.isalpha()`: Returns True if all characters in the string are alphabetic.
-- str.isdigit(): Returns True if all characters in the string are digits.
+- `str.isdigit()`: Returns True if all characters in the string are digits.
+- `str.isalnum()`: Returns True if all characters in the string are alphanumeric.
+- `str.isspace()`: Returns True if all characters in the string are whitespace.
+- `str.format()`: Formats the string using placeholders.

 ## Method Explanations and Examples

 ### str.lower()

-Description:
+**Description:**

-The str.lower() method converts all uppercase letters in a string to lowercase.
+The `str.lower()` method converts all uppercase letters in a string to lowercase.
 It does not modify numbers, punctuation, or already lowercase characters.

-Syntax:
+**Syntax:**

 ```python
 string.lower()
 ```

-Example:
+**Example:**

 ```python
 text = "Hello, WORLD!"